SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    !! <REPL Input>:1:1: error: extension of type 'Array' with constraints cannot have an inheritance clause !!    extension Array: P where Element: Equatable {
    !!    ^                ~

 ..
-You can extend a concrete generic type, specifying conditions

-..
 FIXME: the all-equal example causes a segfault -- its logic is wrong;
    you can't compare a Boolean partial result to an Integer